 EQ Bank GIC rates

-We've rounded up the latest and best EQ Bank GIC rates to help you get the return on your investment you want.
+We've rounded up the latest and best EQ Bank GIC rates to help you get the return on your investment that you want.

 EQ Bank

-So if you’re searching for the best GIC interest rates, compare the latest EQ Bank GIC rates below.
+So, if you’re searching for the best GIC interest rates, compare the latest EQ Bank GIC rates below.

 EQ Bank GIC rates